tom1209/Family-Health-Share/readme.txt

 -Everything else loads in alphabetical order
 -Using meteor methods to allow users to securely update information on the server

-**NOTE** I put back on autopublish and insecure to speed things up.
+**NOTE** I put back on insecure to speed things up.
 Once I have all the functionality, I will take them back off

 TODO (ShortTerm)
 -Check momentum package for good animations